iwwwish/VirtualSPARQLer/README.md

 ###### Contact:

-For questions or collaborations, contact me (vishal-babu.siramshetty@charite.de).
+For questions or collaborations, contact me (srmshhtty@gmail.com).